See, it's quarantine time.

 Note: Yes, you saw this coming.

 Time’s passed.
 You no longer feel inadequate.
-You see that you're already on a tight student budget, and giving out any more undeserved emotional investments can be costly.
+You see that you're already on a tight student budget thanks to corona, and giving out any more undeserved emotional investments can be costly.

-But sometimes you do get those quasi-Proustian memories, where certain food, song lyrics, or words remind you of your ghost (or the date you went on).
+But sometimes you do get those quasi-Proustian memories, where certain food, song lyrics, or words remind you of your ghost (or the date you had over the Internet ether).

 But remember, you are in control.